-- Board: performs the role of governance body, as described in these Statements. - General Manager: ensures project is adequately resourced, defines success, and acts as liaison between the Board and FundRock. - DDC: manages CRD-related activities, as described in these Statements. - Head of Product: leads the execution of CRD-related activities.

-- Head of Risk: leads the management of CRD-related compliance risks and provision of risk management expertise. - Chief Technology Officer: leads the provision of IT support and data expertise. - Franklin Templeton: manages CRR&O for the Fund in accordance with its investment objective as stated in the Product Disclosure Statement.
+- Board: performs the role of governance body, as described in this Statement. - General Manager: ensures project is adequately resourced, defines success, and acts as liaison between the Board and FundRock. - DDC: manages CRD-related activities, as described in this Statement. - Head of Product: leads the execution of CRD-related activities. - Head of Risk: leads the management of CRD-related compliance risks and provision of risk management expertise. - Chief Technology Officer: leads the provision of IT support and data expertise.